 “WITHIN only a comparatively short period of years,” says Professor Macdonald, “quite easily within thirty years, I should say — we have come to know that practically all through the Moslem world there is spread an observance exactly like the Black Mass in Christendom.
 That is to say, it is a profane parody of a sacred service. ..”

-Initiations into the cult could be be “demonic” – that is one becomes an initiate because of encounter with a specific disease-spirit .
+Initiations into the cult could be be “demonic” – that is one becomes an initiate because of an encounter with a specific disease-spirit.
 One instinctively recognizes the musical signature of your first spirit.
 Depression is one of the most common triggers for Zar possession, something that, for example, commonly afflicts Egyptian women.
-From the Iranian branch we learn that there are in fact 72 different kinds of Zar spirit.
+From the Iranian branch, we learn that there are in fact 72 different kinds of Zar spirits.